EMMA C. BERRY (Fishing Sloop)

 Emma C. Berry (sloop)

-Emma C. Berry is a fishing sloop located at the Mystic Seaport Museum in Mystic, Connecticut, United States, and one of the oldest surviving commercial vessels in America.
-She is the last known surviving American well smack.
+Emma C. Berry is a fishing sloop located at the Mystic Seaport Museum in Mystic, Connecticut, and one of the oldest surviving commercial vessels in America.
+She is the last known American well smack.
 This type of boat is also termed a sloop smack or Noank smack.
 The Noank design was imitated in other regions of the United States.

 (read more...)